 Arch Biopartners Inc. ("Arch" or the "Company") is a portfolio-based biotechnology company focused on the development of innovative technologies that have the potential to make a significant medical or commercial impact.
-The Company works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.
+Arch works closely with the scientific community, universities and research institutions to advance and build the value of select preclinical technologies, develop the most promising intellectual property, and create value for its investors.

-At present, the Company is focused on the clinical development of its lead drug candidate Metablok TM.
+At present, the Company is focused on the clinical development of its lead drug candidate Metablok TM:

-• Metablok TM - or 'LSALT peptide', has the potential to treat or prevent dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver or kidneys which often results in organ damage or failure, including in the case of sepsis and COVID-19;
+• Metablok or LSALT Peptide has the potential to treat or prevent dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver or kidneys which often results in organ damage or failure, including in the case of sepsis and COVID-19.

-The Company has three additional technology platforms in its portfolio under development:
+The Company has an additional technology platform in its portfolio under active development:

-• AB569 - a new drug candidate for treating antibiotic resistant bacterial infections, primarily in the lungs, wounds and wounds;
+• AB569 - a new drug candidate for treating or preventing antibiotic resistant bacterial infections, primarily as a topical treatment for wounds.